Aya2403/Python/README.md

 If you'd like to contribute to any of the projects or have suggestions for improvement, I welcome pull requests and issues.

 ## License
 This repository is licensed under the MIT License.
-See the individual project directories for any specific licensing information related to a particular project.

 ## Contact
 If you have any questions or feedback, feel free to reach out to me at [abusisiaya@gmail.com].